stav/sirem/docs/FILTERING_GUIDE.md

 The Filter Helper provides quick access to common filter values:

+### Quick Toggle

+- Press the `f` key anywhere on the Manage page (when no contact is selected and no modal is open) to open or close the Filter Helper.
+- The toggle button in the Contacts header still works and stays in sync with the keyboard shortcut.

 ### Status Filters

 - Dynamically loads all unique statuses from the database